doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-J` : indicates install indicated repo as an AstroNvim custom configuration

-`-L lang` : indicates install the `lang` Language configuration where 'lang' can be one of: All Go LaTeX Python Rust SaleVim
+`-L lang` : indicates install the `lang` Language configuration where 'lang' can be one of: All AlanVim Allaman Fennel Go Knvim LaTeX LazyIde LunarIde LvimIde Magidc Python Rust SaleVim Webdev

 `-n` : indicates dry run, don't actually do anything, just printf's